First Year Student Survival Guide

 If you’re finding it tricky to manage the workload, reach out for some help.
 Your tutors or university counsellors can offer valuable advice to help you organise your time.

-The more time you spend being distracted by memes, the longer you’ll be sat studying.
+The more time you spend being distracted by tiktok, the longer you’ll be sat studying.
 To save yourself from wasting time, it can help to physically move your phone (or any other distractions) into a box or out of sight.

 Working in a pair or group can really boost your motivation.
 Not only can you bounce off one another and share ideas, but working together can help you stick to a schedule.